suetarazi/401-data-structures-and-algorithms/Linked List/readme.md

 * The Append method will add a node to the end of the linked list and assign it a value.
 * The InsertBefore method will add a node before a node with a specific value
 * The InsertAfter method will add a node after a node with a specific value
+* The Return Value of Kth Node From the End will search for the Kth node from the end of the linked list and return its value

 ## Whiteboards:
 [InsertBefore](https://share.icloud.com/photos/0mNzfxA8iUbfxry8GicxTeUZg)

 [Return Value of Kth Node From The End](https://files.slack.com/files-pri/T039KG69K-F010TBNFVAS/img_8703.jpg?pub_secret=4af6ab70b9)

 ## XUnit Testing: